naf419/obi-firmware-tools/obiphone/README.md

 230 00 00 01 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```

-Each section begins with a 0x40 byte header, followed by the section's payload: an uncompressed size in bytes and a zlib stream
+Each section begins with a 0x40 byte header, followed by the section's payload: a big-endian uncompressed size in bytes and a zlib stream

 ```
 103e1f0 00 00 01 ba 00 00 00 00 00 00 00 00 00 00 00 00  section start constant